sandali-kalavitigoda/sandali-kalavitigoda/README.md

 ## 💻 About Me

-- 🔭 I am a self-motivated and dedicated Software Engineering undergraduate with great problem-solving skills and also a good communicator who is able to understand complex technical concepts.
-I have strong problem-solving and analytical skills.
-Self motivated and a quick learner.
-Aprat from the development side Im a creative in grapgic designing.
-I can adapt to any environment in a quick-time.
-Currently I am looking for opportunities in order to gain experience.

 - 🌱 Currently I'm learning Mongo, Express, React and node.
 - 👯 I’m looking to collaborate with other self-motivated learning developers
 - 🥅 2021 Goals: Contribute more to UI/UX pojects
-- ⚡ Fun fact: I love to draw,design, play chess & listen music